StickyzzG/SubtitleSeekerV1/README.md

 ## How it works

 This script uses the [OS HASH algorithm](http://trac.opensubtitles.org/projects/opensubtitles/wiki/HashSourceCodes) to generate a hash for your video file.
 If it doesn't find any matching subtitles, it uses the full text search provided by the opensubtitles API.
+(This is include, for best pratices, but atm all subs come from a full text search)

 In the case a full text search is necessary, we rank the subtitles using three properties (in this order of priority): SubRating, SubDownloadCount and UserRank.

+## HASH algorithm

+This is included, for best pratices, but atm all subs come from a full text search